lookfirst/mui-rff/README.md

 ```

 I think based on all these instructions you can see why I tried to pick a default!

+## From 2.7.5 to 3.0

+Yup made some backwards incompatible changes.
+This probably only affects people who depend on yup directly, but I wanted to make sure that people who depend on this library aren't surprised by this.
+There are no changes in this library except to support the Yup changes.

 # Components